facebook/react-native-website/docs/button.md

 ### `color`

-Color of the text (iOS), or background color of the button (Android)
+Color of the text (iOS), or background color of the button (Android).

 | Type            | Required |
 | --------------- | -------- |